 This new show file is just like your existing display show, except this

-one contains settings for lights or LEDs.
+one contains settings for lights.
 So to get it to play, add it to

 show_player: section of your attract mode config file, set to play

 on the mode_attract_started event just like the display show.

 The only catch here is that the YAML file cannot have the same setting entered twice.
 (If you did this, the second one would overwrite the first one which would be really confusing.
 In fact if MPF sees that, MPF will exit and print a warning about the duplicate so you can fix it.)

 MPF offers a way around this though, in that you can add a

 #config_version=5 show_player: mode_attract_started: attract_display_loop mode_attract_started.1: attract_light_show

 .1 doesn’t really affect anything in terms of how this works,